See MapTrack in action

 Check For: Battery status, connectivity, calibration.

-Daily Checklist Workflow Best Practices
+Daily Checklist Workflow Best Practice

 1. Start Every Shift With a Pre-Start Inspection